adamhsparks/Epicrop.jl/README.md

 - `RRG` relative rate of growth.
 From Table 1 Savary *et al.* 2012.
 ### Output

-`run_hlip_model` returns a DataFrame with the following fields and values.
+`hlipmodel` returns a DataFrame with the following fields and values.
   | Field | Value |
   |-------|-------------|
   |simday | Zero indexed day of simulation that was run |